 Women often tell me, “I’m married to a great, understanding guy who wants to please me in the bedroom, but I don’t know what I want.”

-I have three reasons why this happens to so many women, plus I share some tips on what to do.
+I have three reasons why this happens to so many women.

 #1: You’ve never had the opportunity to learn what you really want.

-#2: You think the things you do like aren’t enough.
+#2: You think the things you do like in the bedroom aren’t enough.

-# 3: You think other’s needs matter more than your own.
+# 3: You think others’ needs in the bedroom matter more than your own.

 - I like when my husband puts his hands on me in a very casual way.
 I don’t like him gripping my legs or my body.
 I don’t like his fingers running over me.
 I love the warmth and stillness of his hand.
 That makes me feel really safe and comfortable.

-- I like to hug my husband, but he’s six feet I’m 5’3″ and so I want him down low on my level.
+- I like to hug my husband, but he’s six feet I’m 5’3″.
+Therefore, I want him down low on my level.

 - I don’t really like mouth kissing, but when I do I initiate.
 I want his mouth to be relaxed and I like to run my mouth and lips over his mouth and lips.